sigp/lighthouse/book/src/validator-monitoring.md

 ### Attestation Simulator Metrics

 Lighthouse v4.6.0 introduces a new feature to track the performance of a beacon node.
 This feature internally simulates an attestation for each slot, and outputs a hit or miss for the head, target and source votes.
-The attestation simulator is turned on automatically (even when there are no validators) and prints the logs in the debug level.
+The attestation simulator is turned on automatically (even when there are no validators) and prints logs in the debug level.

-> Note: The simulated attestations are never published to the network, so the simulator tells nothing about the attestation performance of a validator.
+> Note: The simulated attestations are never published to the network, so the simulator does not reflect the attestation performance of a validator.

-The attestation simulation prints the following log when simulating an attestation:
+The attestation simulation prints the following logs when simulating an attestation:

 ```
 DEBG Simulating unagg. attestation production, service: beacon, module: beacon_chain::attestation_simulator:39